kwokchunghim/kwokchunghim/README.md

 ## Greetings from Chung Him KWOK 👋

-I am a MSc of Statistics student from the University of Warwick who specializes in Machine Learning and Data Mining.
+I am an MSc of Statistics student from the University of Warwick who specializes in Machine Learning and Data Mining.

 ### About me
 * Graduated from The Chinese University of Hong Kong with a BSc (Honours) degree in Mathematics
 * Currently pursuing my MSc of Statistics at The University of Warwick
-* Passionate for AI research projects that make real-life impacts
+* Keen on harnessing the power of AI and Machine Learning to make real-life impacts

 ### Tech Stack
 Python | R | Java | SQL | Git | Latex | NumPy | Pandas | Scikit Learn | PyTorch | Tensorflow | Matplotlib